This guide was updated on November 24, 2019.

 Like many big cities around the world, Tel Aviv has recently implemented a bike sharing program where you can rent bikes all across the city at various different stations.
 Take the bike one way from one station and return it to another for simple commuting while also taking the opportunity to burn off all that hummus and falafel you’ve probably been eating.
 If you’re staying in a central neighborhood, then you shouldn’t have to travel too far or exert too much effort as Tel Aviv is compact, flat and easy to get around.
 The easiest way from the airport to the city is to take the train from Terminal 3 to the city.
 The ride takes about 20 minutes and costs about 3€.
 The train doesn’t operate during Shabbat (Friday afternoon until Saturday evening) or Jewish holidays so you’ll need to catch the bus or take a taxi.
 A taxi should run you about 30€.

-Gay Hotels and Gay Friendly Accommodation in Tel Aviv
+Gay Hotels in Tel Aviv

 Tel Aviv is relatively small and compact so it’s best to stay in a neighborhood central to most of the places of interest.
 Neighborhoods like Florentine or Neve Tzedek are some of the best places to stay.
 Tel Aviv doesn’t specifically have a gay neighborhood but you can find lots of gays hanging around these areas drinking at cafes, riding bikes and walking dogs during the day and hitting up the bars and clubs by night.
 Just about any property is gay-friendly in Tel Aviv, but there are a few favorites that are well known for gay travelers.